-Following Brazil’s presidential election, we at Catalytic Communities (CatComm) are gravely concerned for the safety of the thousands of favela-based community organizers we have been supporting for eighteen years, and for indigenous and quilombola leaders across Brazil.
-Their lives and communities are now in direct risk from a man who, as a candidate and in his two and a half decades in public office, has shown utter disrespect for human rights, women’s rights, LGBTQ rights, affirmative action, and democracy in general.
+We at Catalytic Communities (CatComm) are gravely concerned for the safety of the thousands of favela-based community organizers we have been supporting for eighteen years, and for indigenous and quilombola leaders across Brazil.
+Their lives and communities are now at direct risk from incoming administrations—both at the federal and state levels—that are already showing extreme disrespect for human rights, women’s rights, LGBTQ rights, affirmative action, and democracy broadly speaking.

-Of particular concern to our work, his primary policy proposals towards favelas are of repression, whether towards land rights in treating occupations as ‘terrorism,’ or in encouraging extrajudicial killings by police.
+Of particular concern to our work, Brazil’s incoming president’s primary policy proposals towards favelas are of repression, whether towards land rights in treating occupations as ‘terrorism,’ or in encouraging extrajudicial killings by police.
 According to him, “the poor are only worth it for their votes… Only birth control [through sterilization] can save us from chaos.”
 Most recently, during his campaign, he also declared that “there will be no more NGOs,” that if he were elected his “[adversaries] would either go into exile or go to jail,” and that “activism will not be permitted” under his administration.
-He has shown a strong tendency towards reducing press freedoms, even since the election, and says he will end demarcation of indigenous and quilombola lands.
+He has shown a strong tendency towards reducing press freedoms, even since the election and more recently in the week prior to taking office, and says he will end demarcation of indigenous and quilombola lands.

-Monthly donations are the most helpful, as they bring the dependable, sustained support we will need going forward, but one-time donations are also welcome.
+Monthly donations are the most helpful, as they bring the dependable, sustained support we will need going forward, but any recurring support (quarterly, annually) is fantastic, as it also allows us to plan ahead.
+One-time donations are also welcome.
 Please give what you can, however you can.

 Catalytic Communities (CatComm) is an 18-year-old community planning and advocacy nonprofit with 501(c)(3) status in the USA, working on-the-ground across hundreds of Rio’s favelas with local leaders and organizers.

-Read below a collection of some of Bolsonaro’s most horrendous statements and views:
+Read below a collection of some of Brazil’s president-elect’s most worrisome statements and views:

 © 2019 Attribution-NonCommercial-ShareAlike